Skip to content

 Menu

-reviews6 min read
+reviews8 min read

 By Marcus Reed

-If you're shopping for a fish finder rig and you don't want to put a permanent hole through your hull, you have three viable categories β€” and a lot of garbage marketing copy in between.
-We pulled six popular no-drill mounts apart on the bench, ran three on the water, and below is the buying framework we'd give a friend.
+If you're shopping for a fish finder rig and you don't want to put a permanent hole through your hull, this is the buying guide for the external hardware: side arms, track mounts, scupper kits, and stern brackets.
+We pulled six popular no-drill mounts apart on the bench, ran three on the water, and below is the decision framework we'd give a friend before they spend $50-$80 on plastic and aluminum.

 Use caseBest categoryApproximate priceWhy